Liberation is Structural

 I’m not just “doing my work.”

-I’m participating in the fieldwork of collective liberation.
+I’m participating in the fieldwork of

 Because when someone remembers who they are…